Entytaiment25/meowping/README.md

-    -p, --port <port>       Set the port number (default: ICMP, with: TCP) -t, --timeout <ms>      Set the timeout for each connection attempt in milliseconds (default: 1000ms) -c, --count <count>     Set the number of connection attempts (default: 65535) -m, --minimal           Changes the Prints to be more Minimal (WiP)
+    -p, --port <port>       Set the port number (default: ICMP, with: TCP) -t, --timeout <ms>      Set the timeout for each connection attempt in milliseconds (default: 1000ms) -c, --count <count>     Set the number of connection attempts (default: 65535) -m, --minimal           Changes the Prints to be more Minimal
 ```

 ### Example Usage